The area near Great Fosters

 Take a tour of the historic Eton College, where generations of aristocracy, politicians and many distinguished Britons have been educated including the Duke of Cambridge and Prince Harry.
 The guided tour focuses on the historic heart of Eton College, featuring many of the earliest buildings and objects from the College Collections.
 The 90 minute tours run from April - August and take place on a Friday afternoon at 2pm and 4pm.
 The tour covers School Yard, College Chapel, Upper School, Lower School, and the Museum of Eton Life.
 Tours must be booked in advance.
 At other times of the year the museums and galleries are open on a Sunday afternoon.

-At the heart of shopping in Windsor and Eton is Windsor Royal Station, a mostly covered area that occupies the site of an 1850s railway station: you can still see Queen Victoria’s royal waiting room.
+At the heart of Windsor is Windsor Royal Station, a mostly covered area, occupying the site of an 1850s railway station: you can still see Queen Victoria’s royal waiting room.
 Here you can browse brands such as Hobbs, Mint Velvet, Le Creuset and Whistles in a continental café setting; you might also be intrigued by Artique, an art gallery with a consultancy service.
-From Windsor Royal Station, steps lead down to Windsor Yards and Peascod Street, which have a range of high-street brands.
-Pop into vintage store Really Me at no 44 which sells clothing, accessories, furniture, books and vinyl & helps fund Thames Hospice.
+Steps lead down to Windsor Yards & Peascod Street, which have a range of high-street brands.
+Pop into vintage store Really Me at no 44 which sells clothing, accessories, furniture, books & vinyl & helps fund Thames Hospice.
 Lower Peascod Street & St Leonard’s Road are where Windsorians love to shop.
-These roads champion the independent retailer and you'll discover cosy cafes, homeware shops and great food and wine, with a bit of fashion thrown in for good measure.
+These roads champion the independent retailer; discover cosy cafes, homeware shops, boutiques plus great food and wine.

 Windsor has a fascinating history and a wonderfully interesting heritage.
 Why not learn a little more with a fun but informative tour either by foot with a Blue Badge Guide or on a hop-on-hop-off open top bus tour?
 Or take a self guided tour of Windsor with this heritage trail.